MmdDebian/educational-api/README.md

 hello there
 In this repository I tried to create api of educational website\

-My focus has been on apis,\
+My focus has been on apis

-This api creates, edits or deletes users\
+This api creates, edits or deletes users

-Some tasks are on the admin's shoulders\
+Some tasks are on the admin's shoulders

-If a user has an admin flag in the system, he can create a course and add parts of the courses to the courses.\
+If a user has an admin flag in the system, he can create a course and add parts of the courses to the courses

-Update, delete or create courses \
+Update, delete or create courses

 Users can post their comments under the courses and view the courses Course data: